Gakuzisweet/gakuzisweet/README.md

 ## Hi there 👋, I'm Mohamednur

-🔧 Electrical Engineering student at the University of Alberta
+🔧 Electrical Engineering student at the University of Alberta.
-💡 Working on Project Maverick – a Raspberry Pi–based flight controller 🎤 I enjoy public speaking and well written storylines.
+💡 Working on Project Maverick – a Raspberry Pi–based flight controller.
+🎤 I enjoy public speaking and well written storylines.

 ## 🚀 Projects